WINNIPEG, Man. — Manitoba has completed its first fuel tax accountability report, and it has given itself top marks as a result.

 In 2004-2005 the province shelled out more than $299 million in roads, highways and transportation systems, Selinger said.
 That compared to about $218 million collected through gas and diesel taxes.

-Selinger added Manitoba has the second lowest provincial fuel taxes in the country.
+He added Manitoba has the second lowest provincial fuel taxes in the country.
 It’s a flat 11.5 cents per litre and doesn’t fluctuate with rising fuel prices, he pointed out.
+For its part, the federal government collects about $160 million in fuel taxes from Manitobans and reinvests just $10 million back into the province’s roads.

 Truck News is Canada's leading trucking newspaper - news and information for trucking companies, owner/operators, truck drivers and logistics professionals working in the Canadian trucking industry.
 All posts by Truck News